MSE cares for pets from the inside out!

 Rhino, as it is called, is very infectious and is readily passed from cat to cat.
 It is often found in barn and feral cats.
 Rhino is not usually fatal, except to the very young or old.
 However, it is a nuisance to the owners of indoor cats.

 Viruses are notoriously difficult to eradicate.
-Antibiotics are only effective short term, and repeated dosing may promote other problems.
+Antibiotics are only effective short term, and repeated dosing may promote antibiotic resistance and other problems.
 There are some things you can do to reduce the symptoms, but be aware that total eradication may not be possible.

 Prevention of the spread of rhino to other cats

-The daily feeding of MSE Natural Defense (1 teaspoon/cat) protects asymptomatic cats in the same household with affected animals under normal conditions.
-If the unaffected cat experiences something stressful, such as a vet visit, they may still become susceptible.
-Under these conditions, the asymptomatic cat should be pretreated with MSE Liquid Rescue or Paste if possible.
+The daily feeding of MSE Natural Defense or MSE Liquid Rescue (shake the former on dry food and mix about 1 teaspoon of the latter into canned cat food) protects asymptomatic cats which live in the same household with affected animals, but under normal conditions.
+If the unaffected cat experiences something stressful, such as a visit to the vet or strangers in the house, they may still become susceptible.
+If the stress can be anticipated, the asymptomatic cat should be pretreated with MSE Liquid Rescue.
 Otherwise, treat as soon as possible after the stressful event.
 More than one treatment is recommended.

 Treatment

-Please contact nutritionist Lark Burnham if you have any questions at lark@naturs-way.com.
+Please contact animal nutritionist Lark Burnham if you have any questions at lark@naturs-way.com.
+She has lived several years with rhino, and uses the above strategies to control symptoms in her cats.